 What should jump out at you right now, is that the grant application process is not a linear one, but cyclical.
 It continues even after the grant is awarded (to make way for future donations).

-This detailed write up also educates the funders to the problems unique to your community.
+This detailed write-up also educates the funders about the problems unique to your community.
 So, the next time you approach them for a grant (maybe for the same project), it can get funded easier.

-Now, let’s talk about the overt criteria that you can follow for your grant process.
+Now, let’s talk about the overt criteria that you can follow for your grant process in 3 steps:

 Step 1.
 Identify needs and focus